Addy1293/code4ct/README.md

 - Hours spent coding,
 - Projects completed and
 - Number of girls
-- javaScript will be used to make the counter        start from 0 and count up until the amount to      date.
+- JavaScript will be used to make the counter start from 0 and count up until the amount to date.

 ## Subscribe
 - Includes a an email input.